astropy/photutils/docs/photutils/segmentation.rst

     75  32.176218827 241.158486946 ...
 0.196860594008 0.601167034704
     80  355.61483405 252.142253219 ...
 0.178598051026 0.400332492208

-By default, `~photutils.segmentation.properties_table` will include all scalar-valued properties from `~photutils.segmentation.SegmentProperties`, but a subset of properties can also be specified (or excluded) in the `~astropy.table.Table`:
+By default, :func:`~photutils.segmentation.properties_table` will include all scalar-valued properties from :class:`~photutils.segmentation.SegmentProperties`, but a subset of properties can also be specified (or excluded) in the `~astropy.table.Table`: